man-jo/man-jo.github.io/RESUME.md

 *2021 - 2025, Paris*
 :::

-* Developed and optimized pipelines for detecting alternative splicing and cancer neoantigen prediction using RNAseq, scRNAseq, and long-read RNAseq (PacBio).
+* Developed pipelines for detection of alternative splicing and cancer neoantigen prediction using RNAseq, scRNAseq, and long-read RNAseq (PacBio).
-* Led statistical analyses of neoantigen recurrence and peptide prioritization for vaccine and CAR-T development.
-* Led development of automatized pipeline for integration of transcriptomics and immunopeptidomics databases (several thousand samples) to generate target peptides libraries.
+* Led integration of transcriptomics (>20K RNAseq samples) and immunopeptidomics databases (>1.5K samples) to generate target peptides libraries: >1.2K putative targets, leading to 8 validated peptide targets.
+* Designed statistical analysis of neoantigen recurrence and peptide prioritization, instrumental for target mining strategy for vaccine and CAR-T development.
-* Developed long-read RNAseq pipeline for alternative splicing discovery & quantification based on IsoSeq3 & SQANTI.
+* Implemented long-read RNAseq pipeline for alternative splicing discovery & quantification based on IsoSeq3 & SQANTI.
 * Coordinated cross-team efforts as work package lead for immunopeptidomics target mining; prepared scientific deliverables and presentations.
+* Participated in the design & setup of the bioinformatics work environment from scratch: github, AWS, Trello, ...
-* Company-wide support to develop & optimize automated data analysis and reporting processes.
+* Company-wide support to develop automated data analysis and reporting.

 ::: {.d-flex .justify-content-between .flex-wrap}
 #### [Biomarker Biostatistician]{.char-color} - Sanofi / Ividata